cschoeny/personal-projects/FIFA-2018/README.md

 6. [Similarity](#similarity)

 # Initial Exploration <a name="initial"></a>
-The FIFA videogame franchise is a worldwide phenomenon, accounting for [roughly 40%](https://www.forbes.com/sites/greatspeculations/2017/10/10/fifa-remains-eas-bread-and-butter/#4b55f3ef2140) of Electronic Arts' yearly revenue.
+The FIFA video game franchise is a worldwide phenomenon, accounting for [roughly 40%](https://www.forbes.com/sites/greatspeculations/2017/10/10/fifa-remains-eas-bread-and-butter/#4b55f3ef2140) of Electronic Arts' yearly revenue.
 FIFA 18, released in Nov.
 2017, sold 5.9 million units in its first week alone, and surpassed 10 million units by the end of the year.
 In order to meet the demands of soccer fanatics across the globe, EA strives for accuracy, and as such, each FIFA iteration includes an enormous database of player statistics.
 In this notebook, we explore the FIFA 18 database (retrieved from [Kaggle](https://www.kaggle.com/thec03u5/fifa-18-demo-player-dataset)).

 Let's begin by getting an idea at the scope of the dataset.